 You compile a research assignment by copying and pasting numerous sections of your assignment from different web sources.
 Because this is a 'new' piece of work, you don't see it as plagiarism as you have found the information and made informed selections from it.
 You have been part of an online discussion board.
-Many of the contributors have posted some really useful information that you use for an assessment task.
+Many contributors posted useful information you use for an assessment task.
 As it's an online group, you believe your teacher will never know it's not your own work.